koalaman/shellcheck/shellcheck.1.md

 **-s**\ *shell*,\ **--shell=***shell*

 :   Specify Bourne shell dialect.
-Valid values are *sh*, *bash*, *ksh* and
+Valid values are *sh*, *bash* and *ksh*.
-    *zsh*.
     The default is to use the file's shebang, or *bash* if the target shell can't be determined.

 **-V**\ *version*,\ **--version**